 -

-The mug → perfect for comfort, large drinks, quick uses.
+The mug → perfect for comfort, large drinks, quick use.

 -

-The mazagran → ideal as a gift, for taking a break, for dressing up a table.
+The mazagran → ideal for gifting, for a special break, for dressing up a table.

-At Atelier Maison Quatre, we believe that the mazagran is more than just a cup: it's a piece of design and a keepsake.
-Made from handcrafted stoneware in Portugal, it's designed to last and accompany your coffee moments.
+At Atelier Maison Quatre, we believe that the mazagran is more than just a cup: it's a piece of design and memory.
+Made from ceramic in Portugal, it is designed to last and accompany your coffee moments.